22 May–10 July 2011 / Casco HQ

 In recent years, the so-called genre of “public art” has undergone a dematerialisation process.
 As the public sphere has been understood increasingly in terms of a heterogeneous and agonistic discursive state, the emphasis has shifted to public art’s communicative and relational functions.
 In this course of development, public sculptures are seen as rather archaic or, one could say, simply unseen, folded in the zone between buildings and urban infrastructure.

-For ‘COHAB’, Casco acts as an assembly point.
-An array of research materials and stories as well as (imaginative) maquettes, models or objects are available on especially constructed trestle and table structures, shaped after typical post-war housing blocks.
-It will provide an overview and encourage interpretations of relations between art, space and inhabitants.
-Eventually all of these constituents will build up towards opportunities to intervene and/or contribute to the ways in which different stakeholders place and live with art in public space.
+For COHAB, Casco acts as an assembly point.
+An array of research materials and stories as well as (imaginative) maquettes, models or objects are available on specially constructed trestle and table structures, shaped after typical post-war housing blocks.
+It provides an overview and encourages interpretations of relations between art, space and inhabitants.
+Eventually all of these constituents build up towards opportunities to intervene and/or contribute to the ways in which different stakeholders place and live with art in public space.

 Discussion with Jeremiah Day & Can Altay

-Continuing from the first discussion, this gathering will delve into the two questions below.
+Continuing from the first discussion, this gathering delves into the two questions below.